wyhuai/PhysHOI/README.md

 ### The BallPlay dataset 🏀

-The basic BallPlay HOI dataset, including 8 human-basketball interaction skills, is placed in `physhoi/data/motions/BallPlay`.
+The basic BallPlay HOI dataset, including 8 human-basketball interactions, is placed in `physhoi/data/motions/BallPlay`.
 The frame rate is 25 FPS.
 The contact label denotes the contact between the ball and hands.
 The details of the data structure can be found in function `_load_motion` in `physhoi/env/tasks/physhoi.py`.
 The humanoid robot and basketball model are placed in `physhoi/data/assets/smplx/smplx_capsule.xml` and `physhoi/data/assets/mjcf/ball.urdf`, respectively.

 &nbsp;